 ✔ Proof of appropriate licensure if the occupation is in a regulated trade or compulsory occupation is required.

-✔ A full-time permanent employment offer from an employer here that is either classified as Type O, A, or B occupation with NOC classification or is a designated trade.
+✔ A full-time permanent employment offer from an employer here that is either classified as per the NOC 2021 (TEER System - 0, 1, 2, 3).

 Also Read: Saskatchewan Occupation List

 This Saskatchewan SINP is for those people who are already living and working in Saskatchewan and wants to become permanent residents.
 This is further divided into a number of streams.

 ▶ Existing work permit sub-category: If you are a skilled worker who has been working in Saskatchewan for 6 months under a closed work permit or under International Experience Canada programs, you are qualified to apply for this program provided that you have a permanent job offer from the company where you have been working for past 6 months.